AnonOctopus/RAGTKGC/README.md

 - **--use_llm_similarity**, if entities/relations names should be mapped to known ones using llm (SentenceTransformer('all-MiniLM-L6-v2')) similarity; default = False.
 - **--no_similarity**, if entities/relations names should be kept as generated by GPT 4.1; default = False.

 Files are saved at './data/processed_mew/{args.dataset}/test_rag/{args.dataset}_{args.rag_version}'.
 You will also see there temporary files marked with the suffix 'temp', which dynamically stores each processed sample, in case any unexpected interruptions occur before being able to save the whole proccesed set of samples.
-If it happens, you will have to manually write in the rag_with_gpt_4_1.py file to ignore the first n processed samples (an easy if i < n: continue will do).
+If it happens, you will have to manually write in the rag_with_gpt_4_1.py file to ignore the first n processed samples (an easy "if i < n: continue" will do).
 Also, you will have to manually concatenate the resulted temporary files (make sure to put "[" at the beginning and "]" at the end of the new file).
+You will also see a file such as "{dataset}_gpt_index.txt" which stores a list of indexes of those samples from the test set that were enhanced with RAG.
+Thus, when testing, we know to take its enhanced version if necessary.